-Instagram Business Profile: Pros and Cons to Consider
+Instagram Business Profile: Pros and Cons of Making The Switch

 You know by now that Instagram can be a powerful tool to leverage when it comes to marketing your brand and engaging your followers.
 But, there’s yet another question that you’re eager to get an answer to: Is an Instagram business profile worth it?

 Should you go through the process to get your brand’s account identified as a business?
 Or, is it better to save yourself the trouble and just leave things the way they are?
 Does it really make a difference?

 Those are all great questions—and, admittedly, there are a few Instagram business profile cons, as well as pros when it comes to deciding whether or not you’re better off with a business account or not.

 So, today, we’re going to explore the benefits and the Instagram business profile cons with making the switch.
 By the end of this post, you should have some clarity on what the best way forward is for you and your own brand.

 Put simply, an Instagram business profile is a type of account that makes it easy for your followers to recognize your Instagram feed as that of a business—rather than an individual.

 Similarly to how you’d look for a blue checkmark to identify a verified account, the fastest way to tell whether or not a specific Instagram account is set up as a business profile is to look at the bio.